Follow these 3 easy steps to learn how to grow broccoli sprouts in about five days. Add more goodness to your meals (without having to cook).

 I find broccoli sprouts do wilt or spoil remarkably quickly.
 If this happens, toss them out and begin again.

-One of the beautiful things about growing your own broccoli sprouts is that you're in control of their environment, which can positively reduce the risk of any unwanted bacterial growth.
+One of the beautiful things about growing your own sprouts is that you're in control of their environment, which can positively reduce the risk of any unwanted bacterial growth.

 Healthy sprouts will have a lovely mild fresh smell to them.
 So, please give them a good sniff each time you grow sprouts so that you become familiar with how healthy sprouts should smell.